EpicEric/sandhole/book/src/nixos.md

 # NixOS

-Sandhole is available as a flake, containing an overlay and a NixOS service.
+Sandhole is available as a NixOS module, which runs it as a systemd service.

 ## Setup